yao-yun/neodb/doc/development.md

 neodb-manage test
 ```

-Before committing code, if models in `takahe/models.py` are changed, instead of adding incremental migrations, just regenerate `takahe/migrations/0001_initial.py` instead, because these migrations will never be applied except for constructing a test database.

 Development in Docker Compose
 -----------------------------
 The `dev` profile is different from `production`:
 - code in `NEODB_SRC` (default: .) and `TAKAHE_SRC` (default: ./neodb-takahe) will be mounted and used in the container instead of code in the image
 - `runserver` with autoreload will be used instead of `gunicorn` for both neodb and takahe web server